pvn-a/pvn-a.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Graduate student pursuing my `Master of Science in Computer Science` degree from the `University of Colorado at Boulder `
+Started pursuing my `Master of Science in Computer Science` degree from the `University of Colorado at Boulder `